dkluis/GDevelop/README.md

 Ultimate goal is the Drinking Game, the brain-child of Robin Kluis.

+Multi-Player Setup
 * Using
   * GDevelop
   * MTTQ server
+  * Python
-  * Python with mariaDB to manage multi player
+  * mariaDB
 * Running on Ubuntu at Digital Ocean